 KLRN offers free professional development opportunities for teachers in San Antonio.
 We know educators need access to high-quality training and resource materials to be empowered and prepared.
 Fill out this form to request Free Training for your campus.

 Thanks to Valero Energy Corporation and Firstmark Credit Union for their support of KLRN teacher resources.

 At KLRN, we believe that an adult who understands the importance of making healthy life choices raises young children who are healthy.

 KLRN presents a workshop for early childhood teachers as we examine components of nutritious snacks and meals, the benefits of physical activity, and healthy caregiving practices.
 Attendees earn four free training hours.
-To learn more, reach out to Mary at (210) 208-8405 or email email@example.com.
+To learn more, email email@example.com.